nniemeir/FiLogbook/README.md

 # FiLogbook
 Author: Natalie Niemeir </br>
 First Release: 12/21/2021 </br> </br>
-This is a simple financial logbook to keep track of purchases made and money obtained
+This is a simple financial logbook to keep track of changes to an account

-Note: This program currently stores user data in unencrypted txt files, I do not recommend inputting sensitive data into it.
+Note: This program does not encrypt the data that it stores, I do not recommend its use when handling sensitive data